Ways to Remove Negative Online Content from Search Results

 Why should I be concerned about negative online content?

 Nearly 90% of all online experiences start from a search engine query.
 Negative and defamatory content in Google, Bing, and other search results can have a huge impact on how consumers perceive a brand or an individual.
-In fact, 45% of customers in the U.S have changed their mind about doing business with a company because of negative search results.
+In fact, 45% of customers in the U.S. have changed their minds about doing business with a company because of negative search results.

 About the author